 “I’m not a pro, but that’s the best performance I’ve ever seen.
 That’s more important than singing lessons.”

-Michael smiled at his dad again.
+Michael smiles at his dad again.

-Everyone laughed, even Michael’s dad.
+Everyone laughs, even Michael’s dad.

 “Whatever Michael wants.
 You have my full support.